|UCAS code||Typical offer||Length|

 Subsequent modules introduce the theory and skills required when caring for women experiencing complicated maternities.
 You will access practice areas that support this development, for example, the Special Care Baby Unit and Antenatal Day Assessment Unit.

 During the third year, your learning will focus on how the midwife can facilitate optimal maternal and neonatal health in complex social circumstances.
-You will explore the concept of skilled companionship in midiwfery and its application to practice.
-You will also have the opportunity to caseload a select group of clients with the aim to offer continuity of care throughout the childbrith continuum.
+You will explore the concept of skilled companionship in midwfery and its application to practice.
+You will also have the opportunity to caseload a select group of clients with the aim of offering continuity of care throughout the childbrith continuum.

 Clinical practice and theoretical learning are integrated throughout the programme each year comprising 45 programmed weeks.